Hrushi-byte/NMIMS-Outing-Manager/README.md

-# 📱 NMIMS Outing Manager

-An all-in-one Android application designed for **students and wardens** at NMIMS Shirpur to efficiently manage campus outing permissions and approvals.
-Built with Firebase for real-time data sync and modern UI/UX practices.

----

-## ✨ Features

-### 👨‍🎓 For Students:
-- ✅ Submit outing requests
-- 🚦 Track approval status in real-time
-- 🤖 ChatBot support (outing rules, curfews, bus timings)
-- 🔊 Voice input & quick replies
-- 📊 View outing history (monthly/yearly analytics)
-- 🎫 Auto QR code generation for approved outings

-### 👮‍♂️ For Wardens:
-- 📋 View & manage outing requests
-- ✅ Approve / ❌ Reject with one tap
-- 📢 Push announcements
-- 🗂️ Select eligible students for outings

----

-## 🛠️ Tech Stack

-- **Language**: Java, XML
-- **Database**: Firebase Firestore & Realtime DB
-- **Auth**: Firebase Authentication
-- **Others**:
-  - Firebase Cloud Messaging (FCM)
-  - QR Code Generator
-  - Voice-to-Text
-  - RecyclerView, ViewModels, Custom Adapters

----

----

-## 🚀 Future Enhancements

-- 🛡️ Admin dashboard for broader access control
-- 📊 Data dashboard for higher authorities
-- 🌐 Web version for wardens

----
+# 🛡️ OutingManager – NMIMS Shirpur Outing Management Application

+## Overview
+OutingManager is an Android application built for NMIMS Shirpur to simplify and digitize the entire campus outing permission process for students and wardens.
+The app enables quick outing requests, real-time approval tracking, chatbot assistance, QR-based verification, and warden-side decision management — all powered by Firebase with modern UI/UX.

+## Features
+- **Student Outing Requests:** Students can submit outing requests with details such as date, destination, and return time.
+- **Real-Time Status Tracking:** Live updates for request status including Pending, Approved, and Rejected via Firebase sync.
+- **ChatBot Assistance:** AI-powered chatbot guiding students on outing rules, curfew timings, bus schedules, documents required, and general FAQs.
+- **Voice Input & Quick Replies:** Allows students to speak queries and use preloaded quick-reply buttons for instant assistance.
+- **Outing History & Analytics:** Monthly and yearly analytics showing outing count, approval trends, and travel patterns.
+- **QR Code for Approved Outings:** Automatically generates a unique QR code for approved outings to be scanned at the campus gate.
+- **Warden Dashboard:** Wardens can view, approve, or reject student requests instantly from their dashboard.
+- **Announcements:** Wardens can broadcast important alerts or notifications to all students.
+- **Eligibility Selection:** Wardens can filter and select eligible students for outings based on hostel and institutional rules.

+## Tech Stack
+- **Language:** Java
+- **UI:** XML
+- **Database:** Firebase Firestore & Realtime Database
+- **Authentication:** Firebase Authentication
+- **Other Technologies:** FCM (Firebase Cloud Messaging), QR Code Generator, Voice-to-Text, RecyclerView, ViewModels, Custom Adapters

+## Architecture
+- Modular package design with folders like: `activities/`, `adapters/`, `models/`, `viewmodels/`, `utils/`, `firebase/`
+- Dedicated components for outing management, chatbot, and QR code generation
+- Clear separation of UI, logic, and data layers for better maintainability
+- Real-time Firestore updates across outing requests, announcements, and warden decisions

+## Workflow Examples
+- **Student Outing Flow:**
+  1. Student fills an outing request form.
+  2. Request is saved in Firestore under `/outings/requests`.
+  3. Warden receives the request in real-time.
+  4. Warden approves or rejects the request.
+  5. Student gets an instant update via notifications.
+  6. Approved requests generate a QR code for gate verification.

+- **Warden Decision Flow:**
+  1. Warden logs into the dashboard.
+  2. Views all pending student requests.
+  3. Approves or rejects with a single tap.
+  4. Students receive real-time updates on their status.
+  5. Gate staff scan QR codes for approved students.

 ## 📍 Exhibition Highlight